zhiming99/rpc-frmwrk/README.md

 11. `Streaming support to provide double-direction stream transfer`

 ---
+[`Sat 22 Jun 2019 02:03:53 PM CST`]
+1. Still busy designing the `flow control` for the streaming support.
+It turns out to be more complicated than expected.
+Just swaying between a simple solution and a complex one.

 [`Thu 13 Jun 2019 06:53:01 AM CST`]
 1. the CStreamServer and CStreamProxy are undergoing rewritten now.
 The unix socket operations will be put into a new port object, and all the I/O related stuffs will go to the port object. and the CStreamServer and CStreamProxy are no longing watching all the unix sockets, and instead, associate with a unix socket port object.
 The port object handles all the events related to the socket.